OliverHe/gedext/README.md

 * XML: For XML validation and "beautifying"
 * Clear: For clearing all content

+Two more functions are present under the Edit menu:
+* Insert timestamp
+  * This is a throwback to my own (Dev)Ops days, where I used a shortcut in gedit to document which actions were taken at what time to an accuracy of a second (plus or minus the amount of time it took to switch back to the editor to use the function)
+* Convert newlines
+  * I often find "\n" characters in loglines or other output that makes reading those difficult.
+This function instantly replaces all occurrences of "\n" with actual newlines.

 ## Versions
 * 0.1 - First version for github
 * 0.2 - Show version in statusbar, switch to plaintextedit, use other cert for testing